Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Complexity of Satisfiability for Lax Semantics

 \subsection{Lower bound for lax semantics}

-In this section we prove that the satisfiability problem of $\MINC$ with lax semantics, $\MinclaxSAT$, is hard for $\EXPTIME$.
-We do this by reducing the succinct version of the following $\P$-hard problem to it which is closely related to the problem PATH SYSTEMS \cite[p.
+In this section we prove the satisfiability problem of $\MINC$ with lax semantics, $\MinclaxSAT$, to be hard for $\EXPTIME$.
+We do this by reducing to it the succinct version of the following $\P$-hard problem which is closely related to the problem PATH SYSTEMS \cite[p.
 171]{greenlaw}.